akeesari/anjikeesari/docs/developertools/software/windows.md

 ```

 ## Install Azure CLI

-used to create and manage Azure resources.
+Azure CLI is a command-line interface for managing and interacting with Microsoft Azure cloud services.
+It provides a convenient way to automate and control your Azure resources.

 ```
 choco install azure-cli